Waterfoot railway station: History

 Construction of the line onwards to Bacup resumed in 1851, and this was opened on 1 October 1852.
 The ELR amalgamated with the Lancashire and Yorkshire Railway on 13 May 1859.
 The whole line between Rawtenstall and Bacup was single-track at first; work to double the track began in 1878, and was completed in 1881.

 The station, originally named Newchurch, was renamed Waterfoot for Newchurch on 1 August 1881; and the name was simplified to Waterfoot by 1922.

-The station was closed on 5 December 1966.
+The station was closed on 5 December 1966..
+The station was demolished after closure and there are no remains.